-You can obtain a DUNS number from Dun and Bradstreet.
+You can obtain a DUNS number from Dun and Bradstreet at the following Web site: http://fedgov.dnb.com/ webform.
 A DUNS number can be created within one to two business days.

 If you are a corporate entity, agency, institution, or organization, you can obtain a TIN from the Internal Revenue Service.
 If you are an individual, you can obtain a TIN from the Internal Revenue Service or the Social Security Administration.
 If you need a new TIN, please allow two to five weeks for your TIN to become active.